AlchemyCMS/alchemy-solidus/README.md

 ### Alchemy

-This version runs with Alchemy v7.2
+This version runs with Alchemy v8.1

+- For a Alchemy 8.0 compatible version please use the `8.0-stable` branch or `8.0` gem version.
+- For a Alchemy 7.4 compatible version please use the `7.4-stable` branch or `7.4` gem version.
 - For a Alchemy 7.0/7.1 compatible version please use the `7.2-stable` branch or `7.2` gem version.
 - For a Alchemy 6.x compatible version please use the `5.0-stable` branch or `5.0` gem version.
 - For a Alchemy 5.x compatible version please use the `4.1-stable` branch or `4.1` gem version.